Cisplatin 1 mg/ml Sterile Concentrate - Latex free vial stopper

 6.4 Special precautions for storage

-In use: Following dilution in 0.9% sodium chloride injection, chemical and physical in-use stability has been demonstrated for up to 14 days at 20° C. The diluted product should not be refrigerated.
+In use: Following dilution in 0.9% sodium chloride injection to a final concentration of 0.15 mg/mL, chemical in-use stability has been demonstrated for up to 14 days at 25°C when stored in non-PVC infusion bags, and for 24 hours when stored at 25°C protected from light when prepared in PVC infusion bags.
+The diluted product should not be refrigerated.
 From a microbiological point of view, however, the product should be used immediately.
 If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and dilution should take place in controlled and validated aseptic conditions.

 6.5 Nature and contents of container